lab-cosmo/shiftml/README.md

 ## Usage

-Use ShiftML with the atomsitic simulation environment to obtain fast estimates of chemical shieldings:
+Use ShiftML with the atomistic simulation environment to obtain fast estimates of chemical shieldings:

 ```python